danielmiessler/WorkDay/WorkDay.md

     - Review Tasks and ensure all tasks are on calendar
     - Review email
     - Assign any new email tasks as necessary (and add to calendar)
-    - Work through projects based on calendar
+    - Work through projects based on calendar, not whims

 ## Lunch